Store workers become enforcers of social distancing rules

 Many other businesses are trying to defuse tensions between workers and customers.

-Fresh Market, a Greensboro, North Carolina-based gourmet food chain with more than 150 stores, was one of the first grocers to request shoppers wear masks.
+Fresh Market, a Greensboro, North Carolina-based gourmet food chain with more than 150 stores, was one of the first grocers to request that shoppers wear masks.
 But a spokeswoman said it has not denied entrance to customers without face coverings.

 “We do not want to place our team members in a confrontational situation that could result in unintended consequences during an already trying time for many,” company spokeswoman Meghan Flynn said in a statement to The Associated Press.

-Scott Nash, CEO of MOM’s Organic Market, which operates 19 stores in the Mid-Atlantic region, said he not just dealing with shoppers who publicly shame other customers or disregard rules.
-He’s also had to deal with some workers feeling overly empowered and hostile toward customers.
+Scott Nash, CEO of MOM’s Organic Market, which operates 19 stores in the Mid-Atlantic region, said he’s had to deal with some employees feeling overly empowered and hostile toward customers.

 He acknowledges that training for his 1,500 employees has been “on the fly” and that he has not had time to roll out a “training module.”
 But he tells workers to “use their common sense.”